 I was recently on a sourdough binge, so I accumulated lots of sourdough discard, mostly from developing my Fluffy Sourdough Challah.
 There are some great sourdough discard recipes out there for all sorts of things like pizza, cinnamon swirl bread, pretzels… But, this time, I wanted a sandwich bread.
 Hey, the heart wants what the heart wants — as does the stomach!
 Bob’s Red Mill has a fabulous honey whole wheat bread on its site and its whole wheat flour packaging.
 A dear high school friend (hi, Robin!) altered that recipe a bit and made it even yummier!
 Working from that adaptation, I came up with this Sourdough Discard Sandwich Bread recipe.

 While the original recipe and Robin’s adaptation are both wonderful, sourdough discard adds a softness to this bread, giving it a longer “shelf-life”.
-I tend to freeze my breads very soon after baking them if I know they will not be fully eaten on baking day.
+I tend to freeze my breads very soon after baking them if I know we will not be eating them all on baking day.
 With this bread, I left it on the counter for days, and it was just as wonderful 5 days later.
 (I’m sure it would have been just as good for another few days, but I can’t get it to last that long to find out!)

 All that being said, if you don’t have sourdough discard, check out the Notes at the bottom of the recipe below to learn how to make this fabulous sandwich bread recipe without it.